MicrosoftDocs/memdocs/memdocs/intune/enrollment/backup-restore-ios.md

 > Linking an Apple ID in device settings post-setup isn't the same as restoring a backup.
 While linking the Apple ID does link files and documents, it doesn't typically restore any user data and preferences such as wallpaper, widgets, installed apps, and user preferences.
 Only a limited set of data, such as iCloud Photo Library and messages, can be restored.

 ### Restore options and workflow
-- The restore process workflow is different, depending on whether you restore the backup on the original device, or a different device.
+The workflow for the restore process is different depending on where you restore the backup.
+Your options are:

-    - Restore backup on different device than the one on which the backup was performed: After the backup is successfully restored, Setup Assistant continues with the enrollment process starting on the **Remote management** screen onward.
+    - Restore backup on different device than the one on which the backup was performed: After the backup is successfully restored, Setup Assistant continues with the enrollment process starting on the **Remote management** screen.
 The result is that you enroll in the MDM vendor and maintain the content that's restored from your iCloud account.
     - Restore backup on same device the backup was performed: After the backup is successfully restored, Setup Assistant ends and you land on the device's home screen.
 The result is that you don't go through the subsequent enrollment steps.
 Your device keeps the management state and management profile that you had at the time the backup was done.
 This result is typically the desired outcome, unless this process is being performed as part of a [migration to a different EMM vendor](#migrating-to-intune-from-another-emm-vendor).

 ### Reset options
-There are two ways to reset a managed iOS/iPadOS device for these scenarios.
+There are two ways to reset a managed iOS/iPadOS device.
 Each reset method has a different effect on the device's enrollment state post-restoration:
 * If you perform a local reset of the device, the device enrolls after you restore the backup, and shouldn't require any intervention.
 This behavior is typically the desired outcome.
 * If you perform a remote wipe in the Intune admin center, the device unenrolls from Intune before it's wiped.
 After you restore the backup, the device will need to be re-enrolled in the Company Portal app.